creativesands/streamjam/README.md

 ![StreamJam Logo](docs/streamjam.svg)

-StreamJam is a structured and slightly opinionated framework that brings websocket-based Remote Procedure Call (RPC) architecture to web development.
+StreamJam is an ergonomic and slightly opinionated framework that brings websocket-based Remote Procedure Call (RPC) architecture to web development.
 It enables you to create full-stack stateful components that seamlessly bridge the gap between the frontend and backend, allowing you to develop modern, highly interactive and realtime web applications.